 Discussing the present - Influencing the future

 Articles should be prepared as if for print publication.
-All submissions should be double-spaced using 12-point sans serif font (Arial and Times New Roman are preferred).
+All submissions should be double-spaced using 12-point sans serif font (Calibri and Times New Roman are preferred).
 Submissions of twelve to twenty pages are generally acceptable.
 Longer articles should include a statement of length which outlines the reason for the length.

 Writers are required to maintain a professional, academic style in their writing.
-While some topics may be highly controversial we will not tolerate intentional material that becomes sexist, racist, homophobic, or otherwise discriminatory.
+While some topics may be controversial we will not tolerate intentional material that becomes sexist, racist, homophobic, or otherwise discriminatory.
 Authors addressing controversial topics should endeavor to write in a manner that best exemplifies the highest standards while still addressing the issues in question.

 Tables, Diagrams, or artwork should be submitted as separate files.
 Accepted files include .jpg, .gif, .tiff, and similar standards common for academic and business publication.
 We do not generally use photographs or similar work unless it provides some additional resource necessary within the article.

 Legal articles may use the Harvard Blue Book (A Uniform System of Citation) while other article types (social science, humanities, etc.) should use the Publication Manual of the American Psychological Association (APA Style Manual).